intelliswarm-ai/aws-examples/README.md

 # AWS Examples

-A collection of AWS architecture examples demonstrating best practices for cloud-native and hybrid application development.
+A collection of AWS architectures demonstrating best practices for cloud-native and hybrid application development.
 Each project showcases different AWS services, patterns, and implementation approaches including serverless, PaaS, and hybrid cloud architectures.

 ## Projects